- Reduce downtime and streamline incident remediation by adding PagerDuty’s incident management functionality to

 - Send PagerDuty incident notifications with critical details to team channel members.

-- Team channel members will be able to view and create incidents and they can acknowledge, resolve and perform other actions within Microsoft Teams.
+- Team channel members will be able to view and create incidents.
+They can acknowledge, resolve and perform other actions within Microsoft Teams.

 In PagerDuty: An Admin base role is required to perform the initial Integration Walkthrough steps 1–4.
 If you do not have this role, please reach out to an Admin or Account Owner within your organization to configure the integration.

 In Microsoft Teams: A Teams administrator will need to perform the initial Integration Walkthrough steps 1–4.
 Microsoft Teams administrators are not required after the initial configuration.